daniellic9/GithubCommands/branching.md

 `git merge *branch_name* - this do the merge of the *branch_name* to the current branch or master`

 `git branch - d *branch_name* -  this delete the branch *name_branch*`

+`git branch -  show the master and all the branches`

+`git checkout -b *branch_name* - create a branch and switch to the branch`

+`git rebase master -  this to the reabse to the master`

+Note - after rebase you have to do checkout and merge commands